Lesterpaintstheworld/terminal-velocity/extracted_requirements.md

 5. **Engagement and Audience Connection**:
    - The narrative should engage readers through relatable characters and compelling scenarios.
-   - Emotional beats and key moments should be strategically placed to enhance reader investment.
+   - Emotional beats and key moments must be strategically placed to enhance reader investment.

-## Implicit Requirements
+### Implicit Requirements
-- The narrative should reflect the complexities of AI integration into society.
+1. The narrative must reflect the complexities of AI integration into society.
-- Character interactions must highlight the ethical dilemmas faced by both humans and AI.
+2. Character interactions should highlight the ethical dilemmas faced by both humans and AI.
-- The world-building should provide a realistic backdrop for the technological advancements depicted.
+3. The world-building must provide a realistic backdrop for the technological advancements depicted.
-- The pacing of the narrative should maintain reader engagement through strategic emotional beats.
+4. The pacing of the narrative should maintain reader engagement through strategic emotional beats.

 ## Implicit Requirements
 1. **Narrative Consistency**